CAI Symposium 2023: momentum for a trustworthy and transparent digital ecosystem

 Today, the speed of innovation in generative AI has again brought trust and transparency to the forefront.
 The potential of AI to both do good and cause harm is a dominant question in industry, policy, and media circles.

 At this year’s CAI Symposium, held on Dec.
 7, similar themes emerged.
-This time, over 200 people attended—from industry leaders to experts in cryptography, identity, media, and policy.
+This time, over 200 people attended—from direct business competitors to experts in cryptography, identity, media, and policy.
 What they had in common was a commitment to the pursuit of an open solution to build trust and transparency into the digital ecosystem.
 Participants reflected the growing momentum of C2PA adoption across devices, software, services, and platforms.

 Co-hosted with Stanford Data Science, the event was a full day of presentations, breakout sessions, and hands-on demonstrations from the CAI community.